rsksmart/rootstock-integration-tests/README.md

-  - Go to https://bitcoin.org/en/release/v0.18.1 in this page there is the link to the download sources https://bitcoincore.org/bin/bitcoin-core-0.18.1/ Select the *.tar.gz file according to your OS (for MacOS sillicon [bitcoin-0.18.1-osx64.tar.gz](https://bitcoincore.org/bin/bitcoin-core-0.18.1/bitcoin-0.18.1-osx64.tar.gz))
+  - Go to https://bitcoin.org/en/release/v0.18.1 in this page there is the link to the download sources https://bitcoincore.org/bin/bitcoin-core-0.18.1/ Select the *.tar.gz file according to your OS (for MacOS sillicon [bitcoin-0.18.1-osx64.tar.gz](https://bitcoincore.org/bin/bitcoin-core-0.18.1/bitcoin-0.18.1-osx64.tar.gz)) to use curl instead use `curl -O https://bitcoin.org/bin/bitcoin-core-0.18.1/bitcoin-0.18.1-osx64.tar.gz`
   - Decompress and copy the path to the folder.
   - run in terminal `sudo cp <path to bitcoin-core folder>/bin/bitcoin* /usr/local/bin`
-  - create a folder called bitcoindata in your workspace
+  - create a folder called bitcoindata in your workspace - this is the folder were the Bitcoin DB is going to be stored.
   - run to test the bitcoind installation standalone `bitcoind -deprecatedrpc=generate -addresstype=legacy -regtest -printtoconsole -server -rpcuser=rsk -rpcpassword=rsk -rpcport=18332 -txindex -datadir=<path to bitcoindata> $@`

 ### Federate node setup
-- install java 8 the x86 version to be used with rossetta in case of ARM arch.
+- install java the x86 version to be used with rossetta in case of ARM arch (1.8, 11 and 17 can be used).
 - A fatjar of the federate node can be used or follow the setup steps in the powpeg-node to run from scratch.